-- Interview all cases suspected as being part of the outbreak or cluster. - Request medical records for any case in your jurisdiction that died, was too ill to be interviewed, or for whom there are no appropriate surrogates to interview.

-• Prepare a line list of cases in your jurisdiction.
+- Interview all cases suspected as being part of the outbreak or cluster. - Request medical records for any case in your jurisdiction that died, was too ill to be interviewed, or for whom there are no appropriate surrogates to interview. - Prepare a line list of cases in your jurisdiction.
 Minimal information needed for the line list might include patient name or other identifier, DSHS or laboratory specimen identification number, specimen source, date of specimen collection, date of birth, county of residence, date of onset (if known), symptoms, underlying conditions, treatments and outcome of case, and risky foods eaten, foods eaten leading up to illness, or other risky exposures, such as animal contact and travel, reported by the case or surrogate.

-ID Name Age Sex Ethnicity Onset Symptoms Food Animal Notes 1 NT 34 F W/N 2/4/23 Bl.
-D, F Chick en, eggs Dog Dog food 2 PR 2 M U/U 1/30/23 V,D,F Chick en, spina ch None Brother ill
+ID Name Age Sex Ethnicity Onset Symptoms Food Animal Notes 1 NT 34 F W/N 2/4/24 Bl.
+D, F Chicken, eggs Dog Dog food 2 PR 2 Μ U/U 1/30/24 V,D,F Chicken, spinach None Brother ill

 - If the outbreak was reported in association with an apparent common local event (e.g., party, conference, rodeo), a restaurant/caterer/home, or other possible local exposure (e.g., pet store, camp), contact hospitals in your jurisdiction to alert them to the possibility of additional campylobacteriosis cases. - Isolates can be submitted to the DSHS laboratory for culture confirmation and identification.
-See Laboratory Procedures. - Work with any implicated facilities to ensure staff, students, residents, and volunteers receive hand hygiene education, and review hygiene and sanitary practices currently in place including: - o Policies on and adherence to hand hygiene - Storage and preparation of food - o Procedures for changing diapers and toilet training - Procedures for environmental cleaning - Recommend that anyone displaying symptoms seeks medical attention from a healthcare provider. - Restrict individuals from handling food, engaging in child-care, healthcare work, or attending child-care, if they are symptomatic.
+See Laboratory Procedures. - Work with any implicated facilities to ensure staff, students, residents, and volunteers receive hand hygiene education, and review hygiene and sanitary practices currently in place including: - Policies on and adherence to hand hygiene - Storage and preparation of food - Procedures for changing diapers and toilet training - Procedures for environmental cleaning - Recommend that anyone displaying symptoms seeks medical attention from a healthcare provider. - Restrict individuals from handling food, engaging in child-care, healthcare work, or attending child-care, if they are symptomatic.
 See Exclusions in Case Investigation section. - Enter outbreak into NORS at the conclusion of the outbreak investigation.
 See Reporting and Data Entry Requirements section.

-- If a food item or food establishment is implicated, an EAIDU foodborne epidemiologist will notify appropriate state and/or federal partner agencies regarding the outbreak and the possibility of a common contaminated food source for the cases. - Decisions about testing implicated food items can be made after consultation with an EAIDU foodborne epidemiologist.
+- For cases with raw milk exposure, please email the information about dates of raw milk consumption and place of purchase to the DSHS Milk and Dairy Unit at milk.regulatory@dshs.texas.gov and cc foodbornetexas@dshs.texas.gov. - If a food item or food establishment is implicated, an EAIDU foodborne epidemiologist will notify appropriate state and/or federal partner agencies regarding the outbreak and the possibility of a common contaminated food source for the cases. - Decisions about testing implicated food items can be made after consultation with an EAIDU foodborne epidemiologist.
 The general policy is to test only food samples implicated in suspected outbreaks, not in single cases.